Sjeverin massacre: Investigation

 The investigative documentary Abduction (Отмица, director: Ivan Markov), produced by Veran Matić for TV B92 in 2002, reported the failure of the Yugoslav Federal and Serbian Governments to investigate the crime, determine the fate of the abductees and protect the other terrified inhabitants of Sjeverin.

 Yugoslav Federal Minister for Human and Minority Rights Momčilo Grubač visited the area two days after the abduction.
-The local member of the Federal Parliament Zoran Ćirković called on Grubač to protest urgently to Radovan Karadžić, President of Republika Srpska at the time and later a convicted war criminal, and demand the perpetrators' extradition. Ćirković, a Serb, has emphasised that the abductees were ordinary citizens who were just local residents, not soldiers or extremists or mujaheddin or members of Bosnian Green Beret units.
+The local member of the Federal Parliament Zoran Ćirković called on Grubač to protest urgently to Radovan Karadžić, President of Republika Srpska at the time and later a convicted war criminal, and demand the perpetrators' extradition. Ćirković, a Serb, has emphasised that the abductees were ordinary citizens who were just local residents.

 Ratko Mladić, Defense Minister of the Republika Srpska, was also present.
 He said that he knew nothing about the abduction, had come to see what was going on and say that the Army of Republika Srpska had nothing to do with it and would do everything in his power to help locate the abductees.
 Locals were subjected to further intimidation by Milan Lukić.
 Serbian President Slobodan Milošević refused to receive the missing persons' relatives while a special government committee set up by Yugoslav President Dobrica Ćosić came up with no further results.
 The remaining Bosniak inhabitants of Sjeverin fled to Priboj.
 Four days after the abduction, when Serbian police stopped Milan Lukić driving through Sjeverin, Lukić produced a forged ID and driver's licence, issued by the Višegrad police.

 In the car the police found weapons and ammunition.
 Lukić and Dragicević were charged with illegal possession of weapons and forging personal documents.
 After a visit to the area by Radmilo Bogdanović, president of the Defense and Security Committee of the Yugoslav Parliament's Chamber of Citizens, an influential figure in Serbian police circles, Lukić and Dragicević were released from custody on grounds that lacked transparency.
 Milan Lukić was arrested by the Serbian police two more times, in 1993, on suspicion of having murdered a resident of Višegrad on the Serbian territory, and in 1994, when he was suspected of being the commander of the group that abducted several passengers from a train in Štrpci.
 Each time the investigation was stopped and Lukić was released.